hydraulic-institute/edb/source/06_section-VI/03_combined.md

 ## Changes in Pump Speed

 Changing the pump speed will change the pump curve.
-This can be represented using the affinity or similarity law.
+This can be represented using the affinity or similarity rule.
 As the pump is slowed the pump curve will be shifted down and to the left, getting closer to the plot origin.

 With a system that has a manual throttling valve (active control valves are discussed later), changing the pump speed will change two things as